akruszewski/gibl/manuscript/appendices.md

 '(let ((tmp 2)) (set!
 2 2) (set!
 2 tmp))
 ```

-As we can see, it is hard to control accidental capture of local identifiers.
+As we can see, it is hard to control the accidental capture of local identifiers.
 We can get around the problem using `gensym` which returns a unique symbol every time it's called:

 ```racket
 (define-macro (swap a b)